TUMcps/CORA/unitTests/ci/README-CORA-docker.md

 Additionally, the MATLAB licence server is passed, which only works within the TUM network (or via [VPN](https://www.it.tum.de/en/it/faq/internet-access-eduroam-vpn-wifi/internet-access-eduroam-vpn-wifi/how-can-i-configure-vpn-access/)).

-Important: Replace `%cd%` in the following commands to get the current directory depending on your system:
+Important: Replace `$(pwd)` in the following commands to get the current directory depending on your system:

 	- Windows:    %cd%
 	- Linux:      $(pwd)